electricbolt/appfiguratesdk/Documentation/SubclassingAPLConfiguration.md

 `- (BOOL) allowInvalidSignatures`

-Override if required.
+Override *if required*.
 Return `YES` if invalid signatures are allowed to apply configuration, or `NO` if only a correct signature is acceptable.

 It is best practice to make release builds to only allow correct signatures.